zhouxiaopang-9675/netbox/docs/models/dcim/racktype.md

 If selected, the rack's elevation will display unit 1 at the top of the rack.
 (Most racks use ascending numbering, with unit 1 assigned to the bottommost position.)

+### Airflow

+The direction in which air circulates through the rack for cooling.